-In respect to the frequency of species to the farm, it was realized that different crop stages receive different species of wildlife and the magnitude of destruction is a reflection of the species that visit the farms.
-This study revealed that rodents were the species that frequently visit the farms in the park.
-It was confirmed by 100% of respondents in and around the park that in every week, rodents visit at farms at least 2 times.
-Their visit is traced from their activities through digging, cutting stems or feeding on mature crops especially maize and groundnut, cocoyams, cassava.
-This was followed by those who opined that primates are the second crop of wildlife that visits the farms and the least were those who noted that ungulates visit the farms.
+In respect to the frequency of species on the farm, it was realized that different crop stages receive different species of wildlife, and the magnitude of destruction is a reflection of the species that visit the farms.
+This study revealed that rodents were the species that frequently visited the farms in the park.
+It was confirmed by 100% of respondents in and around the park that in every week, rodents visit farms at least 2 times.
+Their visit is traced from their activities through digging, cutting stems or feeding on mature crops, especially maize and groundnut, cocoyams, and cassava.
+This was followed by those who opined that primates are the second crop of wildlife that visits the farms, and the least were those who noted that ungulates visit the farms.
 The nature and magnitude of crop damage by the respective wild animals were reported to be different.
-Cane rats, Porcupine and rat mole are known to raid the crop at night while monkey and others are active at day time resulting in a need to guard the crop throughout the day and night.
-Nocturnal animals caused damage by uprooting and cutting the stems of standing crops right from the young shoot until harvesting, while diurnal primates destroy the crops at times of maturity.
-The frequency of rodents to farms and damaged has been known to cause harvoc to farms.
+Cane rats, Porcupine and rat mole are known to raid the crop at night, while monkeys and others are active during day time, resulting in a need to guard the crop throughout the day and night.
+Nocturnal animals cause damage by uprooting and cutting the stems of standing crops right from the young shoot until harvesting, while diurnal primates destroy the crops at times of maturity.
+The frequency of rodents on farms and damage has been known to cause havoc to farms.
 For instance, in a study conducted on crop raiding in Kumba Municipality, it was realized that rodents were considered by the farmers to be the most destructive to farm crops (71.00%).
-This area seems to be very rich in rodents’ population and with the State government deterrent wildlife protection laws on even some of these rodents their increase in population is obvious and their destruction capacity to farm-crops is inevitable in Kumba and other parts of Cameroon (Melle et al, 2018)
+This area seems to be very rich in rodents’ population, and with the State government's deterrent wildlife protection laws on even some of these rodents, their increase in population is obvious and their destruction capacity to farm crops is inevitable in Kumba and other parts of Cameroon (Melle et al, 2018)

 Community Preventive methods used to against crop raiding

 The local population in and around the peripheries of the park use different responses to crop raiding, These preventive measures include crop guarding , scary instruments, fences , shouting when animal is sighted , beating drums /bottles, throwing of stones after animals, use of guarding dogs, gunshots, trapping of animals and shooting with arrows/spears.
-Crop guarding and trapping are widely use in the park.
-These deterrent methods are currently implemented by agriculturalists that suffer from damage by wildlife (Kaplan 2013).
+Crop guarding and trapping are widely used in the park.
+These deterrent methods are currently implemented by agriculturalists who suffer from damage by wildlife (Kaplan, 2013).
 However, most of these methods are employed with limited effectiveness and could be significantly improved